 Studies have found how a relationship is more successful when both partners have almost the same common interests and hobbies than couples who do not have the grounds of shared interests at all.

 A possible explanation is that two like-people would be more understanding of the situation because they would know what goes through the mind of the other.
 It would explain how twins can sometimes be in sync with their actions and thinking.

-Most women was revealed to be concerned on the height of the opposite sex.
-They would likely be attracted to people who makes them feel important and who possesses a sense of humor.
+Most women were revealed to be concerned about the height of the opposite sex.
+They would likely be attracted to people who make them feel important and who possesses a sense of humor.

-Superiority and/or rewards is one of the reason why a person goes in a relationship – any kinds of relationship for that matter.
-Relationships is a give and take process, you need to be willing to give but you would want something in return.
-You shouldn’t feel obligated,it’s more of a mutual care – an instinct.
+Superiority and/or rewards is one of the reasons why a person goes in a relationship – any kinds of relationship for that matter.
+Relationships are a give and take process, you need to be willing to give but you would want something in return.
+You shouldn’t feel obligated, it’s more of a mutual care – an instinct.

-Another instance is when a man courts a woman for months, he would buy flowers and chocolate in exchange of obtaining her approval to start a relationship.
+Another instance is when a man courts a woman for months, he would buy flowers and chocolate in exchange for obtaining her approval to start a relationship.